What’s a Slowmad and how it differs from a Digital Nomad

 Why Did I Decide to Become a Slowmad?

 When I started traveling, my style was more aligned with being a backpacker.
 I would switch cities every 2-3 days, exploring tourist attractions day after day and trying different foods to check items off my to-do list.
 After a few months of frantic movement around Europe, living in hostels, and hopping from one place to another without a clear plan, I reached a breaking point.
 While it was one of the best experiences of my life, it was definitely not a sustainable long-term lifestyle.
-Ultimately, my goal was to see the world.
+Ultimately, my goal was not only to see the world.
+It was to experience it.

 Gradually, I transitioned through different travel styles: from a plan-less backpacker to volunteering, to nomading.
 At one point I felt like a “longer-term tourist”.
 I slowly adjusted my travel style until I decided that slow traveling was the best fit for me.
 In general, I began to desire a travel style that wasn’t just about ticking places off a list, but about immersing myself in the local culture of the places I visited.
 Making local friends and learning about their traditions, culture, cuisine, and daily rhythms became my focus.
 I adapted my way of traveling to be more engaged, responsible, and conscious.
 That’s how I discovered the term “slowmad.”